Vegan shoes are having a moment. And vegan shoe brands are killing it with beautifully made, cruelty-free products.

 This is my absolute favorite brand of vegan shoes.
 Will’s Vegan Shoes have been a staple in my closet for years now.
 I even included the brand in my vegan winter packing list when they sent me some vegan leather boots to try out.

-If you’re in Europe and interested in checking out Will’s shoes you can visit their site here.
+If you’re in Europe or the United States and are interested in checking out Will’s shoes here.

 Ethletic is a German, fair-trade, vegan, and sustainable shoe company producing a wide range of causal urban shoes.